philmander/browser-bunyan/README.md

 ### Streams Introduction

-By default, log output is to console and at the "info" level.
+By default, log output is to the browser console and at the "info" level.
 Explicitly that looks like:

 ```javascript